1qh/sad/en/en.md

 Creating a class diagram for each use case (3)

-Adding attributes & operations:
-The entity classes temporarily have only attributes.
-These attributes describe persistent information of sys
-The control classes temporarily have only operations.
-These operations represent business processing logics, business rules, & behaviors of sys
-The boundary classes have both attributes & operations:
+Adding attributes & operations: entity classes temporarily have only attributes.
+These attributes describe persistent information of sys control classes temporarily have only operations.
+These operations represent business processing logics, business rules, & behaviors of sys boundary classes have both attributes & operations:

-The attributes describe fields to collect information or to output results. results are distinguished by notation of derived attributes
+attributes describe fields to collect information or to output results. results are distinguished by notation of derived attributes

-The operations represent actions that user performs on the interface screen
+operations represent actions that user performs on the interface screen
 SAD